zocker-160/ifm/doc/usage.rst

    Show one of several types of information, and exit.
 The ``TYPE`` argument can be one of:

-   ``maps``
-	   Show a list of all the map sections defined in the input.
-This is useful for finding the numbers of the map sections you want to print.

-	   .. versionadded:: 5.0

    ``path``
 	   Show the directories that are searched for library and include files.